INTERCULTURAL YOUTH SCOTLAND

 KHALEDA NOON (Founder)

-Founded of Intercultural Youth Scotland, through her own experience of poverty, racism, disability and inequality growing up in Scotland.
+Founder of Intercultural Youth Scotland, through her own experience of poverty, racism, disability and inequality growing up in Scotland.
 Her practice comes from working directly with intercultural young people over the past 10 years to highlight current needs and lack of change.

 She campaigns to implement and embedded improvements in line with the principles of Curriculum for Excellence and has continued professional learning and successful activities and outcomes.
 All of her practice has been critical to building the capacity required to ensure sustainable improvements in excellence, equity and justice, forming policies in consultation with a wide range of partners.